-- achieve in their lifetime. - familiar with.
-Then, ask them to draw their own tree, any way they would like. - Draw a tree.
+- 1. Explain to students that this activity is one way to explore goals.
+Students have already achieved goals in life.
+They are likely working on other goals now and have an idea of more goals they would like to achieve in their lifetime. - 2.
+In the activity, students will draw a tree to represent their life.
+Trees are a vibrant image, significant to each environment.
+Many people find inspiration in trees.
+Ask students what kind of trees they are familiar with.
+Then, ask them to draw their own tree any way they would like. - Draw a tree.
 Think of yourself as this tree. - Roots describe the past.
-This is where, who and what you have come from. - Trunk describes the present.
+This is where, who, and what you have come from. - The trunk describes the present.
 This is where and who you are now. - Branches describe the future.
-This is where you are going and who you will become. - Include images and words as you choose to represent past, present, and future. - how they drew their tree and what it represents. - to-one meetings with students.
+This is where you are going and who you will become. - Include images and words as you choose to represent past, present, and future. - 3.
+Once students have all had a chance to draw their tree, ask students to display their trees on a wall in the classroom or simply hold them up for others to see.
+Give the opportunity for students to talk about how they drew their tree and what it represents. - 4.
+Over time, you can return to these images during goal-setting conversations in a group setting, or one-to-one meetings with students.